NeuraLegion/sslscanner/README.md

 - [ ] Add more issues (SSL Issues)
 - [ ] Multiscanning (using fibers)
 - [ ] Export results to pdf\txt\csv\etc..
-- [ ] Add local OpenSSL installation with all ciphers enabled so we dont need to relay on system openssl
+- [ ] Add local OpenSSL installation with all ciphers enabled so we don't need to relay on system openssl
+- [ ] Add more checks: HeartBleed, compression, renegotiation, etc..

 ## Contributing